Let’s talk about how to develop decision-making skills that can prove helpful in your life as well as your career.

 Your decisions are only as good as the data you use.
 Instead of scrolling through 100 articles or polling your entire friend group, ask:

-- What do I actually need to know to make this decision?
+- What do I need to know to make this decision?

 - Is this source credible?